Language: EN

 Installing the C++ Compiler

 Visual Studio Code does not include a compiler, so we need to install one.
-On Windows systems, the most common option is MinGW, while on macOS and Linux, you can use the GCC compiler.
+On Windows systems, the most common option is MinGW, while on macOS and Linux, we can use the GCC compiler.

 To download MinGW, go to the official MinGW website MSYS2.
 Follow the installation instructions.
-During the process, make sure to select the C++ compiler (g++
+During the process, make sure to select the C++ compiler (g++).

-For example, we can run,
+For example, we run,

 pacman -S --needed base-devel mingw-w64-x86_64-toolchain